 Reformation is probably one of the most well know eco-conscious clothing brands on the market today.
-When you shop for a sustainable summer dress you can actually see a breakdown of how much carbon dioxide and water saved during the manufacturing process.
+When you shop for a sustainable summer dress you can actually see a breakdown of how much carbon dioxide and water are saved during the manufacturing process.
 It's very clever and allows you to make a good choice based on what you see.

-Reformation's Natural or organic fabrics & materials;
+Reformation's fabrics & materials

 I love the white dress pictured above, but if it's not your style, not to worry.
 They have a massive selection of dresses to choose from.
 Most of the fabrics they use are TENCEL X REFIBRA™ (Lyocell/cotton blend), TENCEL Lyocell, and TENCEL Modal.

 They do carry blends like viscose and rayon, which is not the greatest.
-But you'll also find organic cotton, recycled cotton and GOTS-certified linen.
+But you'll also find organic cotton, recycled cotton, and GOTS-certified linen.
 For dyeing, they partner with OEKO-TEX 100 certified and Bluesign.

 They have way too many fabrics to cover in one blog post, their fiber standards documents outline them all for you.

-Reformation's ethical sourcing;
+Reformation's ethical sourcing

 They currently require all their direct cut, sew & finish manufacturing partners to adhere to their Code of Conduct and additional policies (basically our requirements for ethical operations), and be monitored for compliance and continuous improvement.
-Their Code of Conduct references the FLA Workplace Code of Conduct which is based on International Labor Organization (ILO) standards and internationally accepted good labour practices.
+Their Code of Conduct references the FLA Workplace Code of Conduct which is based on International Labor Organization (ILO) standards and internationally accepted good labor practices.

-Reformation's corporate responsibility;
+Reformation's corporate responsibility

 They balance all of the water and waste used to make their clothing, and they are a 100% carbon neutral company.
 They recycle, compost organic wastes, and recycle or donate their textile scraps whenever possible.
 Zero waste is their goal.
 Right now, they recycle about 75% of all their garbage.
 Their goal is to reach over 85%.

-When it comes to sizes, they range, they have a petite line, some extended sizes and options for busty gals too.
+When it comes to sizes, they range, they have a petite line, some extended sizes, and options for busty gals too.
 If you live in Toronto, you can visit them in-store at Yorkdale Shopping Mall.

 tonlé makes some pretty gorgeous ethical summer dresses, it was really hard to choose a photo of just one.
-The one pictured above comes in 6 colors, green, navy, white, black and grey.
+The one pictured above comes in 6 colors, green, navy, white, black, and grey.

-tonlé Natural or organic fabrics & materials;
+tonlé Natural fabrics & materials

 All of their clothing is sustainably made using reclaimed textiles and is part of Tonle's zero-waste process.
 The Otres Dress pictured is a perfect minimalist statement to any capsule wardrobe.